Black Lice and Lice in Black Hair

 If you are finding black bugs in your child’s hair, you are almost certainly dealing with head lice.
 Although many internet sources without a lot of hands-on knowledge will say lice are tan or white, lice can be a variety of colors.
 Lice typically blend in with the skin and hair color of those that they are infesting.

 Regardless of what color of lice you are finding in your child’s hair, you are likely dealing with super lice.
 Super lice are incredibly resistant to the old treatments we used 30 years ago.
-The fastest and most effective way to get rid of lice is doing a professional lice treatment at home, which is what you can learn how to do on the How to Get Rid of Lice Like A Pro page.
+The fastest and most effective way to get rid of lice is doing a professional lice treatment at home, which is what you'll do with the My Lice Advice Step-by-Step Video System.

 All the best,